The world’s youngest nation, South Sudan, is looking for ways to spark economic growth.

 The authorities aim to restore South Sudan’s oil sector by bringing online fields that were shut down when the conflict started.

-“South Sudan is dedicated to expanding oil and gas operations to strengthen the economy, as well as pursue economic diversification through new infrastructure and power projects,” Ezekiel Lol Gatkuoth, South Sudan Minister of Petroleum, said in press release.
+“South Sudan is dedicated to expanding oil and gas operations to strengthen the economy, as well as pursue economic diversification through new infrastructure and power projects,” Ezekiel Lol Gatkuoth, South Sudan Minister of Petroleum, said in a press release.

 “With two out of three of South Sudan’s operating companies producing again, it is imperative that new international service companies and providers enter the market to meet the demand for services.”